-VMT estimate does not include trips associated with the 12 workforce housing units, which were added to the Alternative after the VMT modeling was completed.
+Summer VMT estimate does not include trips associated with the 12 workforce housing units, which were added to the Alternative after the VMT modeling was completed.
 However, according to the Transportation Chapter, the addition of 12 affordable housing units would have a negligible effect on daily trips (increase of approximately 25) and VMT.

-Operational emissions were modeled at buildout (2021) based on consultation with PCAPCD staff (Chang pers. comm.
-(B)) using the URBEMIS2007 (version 9.2.4) model and the traffic assumptions listed Appendix P. URBEMIS2007 estimates mobile source emissions and vehicular emissions typically associated with the specified land uses.
+Operational emissions were modeled quantified at using the buildout VMT presented in Table 12-15 for both the existing (2008) and future year (2021) conditions (2021) based on consultation with PCAPCD staff (Chang pers. comm.
+(B)).- using Tthe URBEMIS2007 (version 9.2.4) model and the traffic assumptions listed Appendix P were used to model the emissions.
+URBEMIS2007 estimates mobile source emissions and vehicular emissions typically associated with the specified land uses.
 URBEMIS utilizes ARB's EMFAC2007 (version 2.3) emission rate program to produce emissions estimates for transportation.
 Based on discussion with the traffic engineers, it was assumed that no external trips would be generated by skier services, maintenance facilities, water tanks, or the day lodge as these facilities are meant to serve skiers, residents, and guests already at HMR.
 Additional trips resulting from skier drop-off and parking during winter and from the miniature golf course during summer were included in the analysis.
 This information was then used to run the URBEMIS2007 model.
 Model outputs generated by URBEMIS2007 are provided in Appendix O. For further information regarding the methodology used to estimate trip generation, please see Chapter 11 - Transportation and Circulation.

-Information provided by JMA Ventures, LLC indicates that two hybrid-diesel water taxis will be operated under Proposed Project (Alternative 1) and Alternatives 3, 5, and 6.
+Information provided by JMA Ventures, LLC indicates that two hybrid-diesel water taxis will be operated under Proposed Project (Alternative 1/Alternative 1/1A) and Alternatives 1/A, 3, Alternatives 3, 5, and 6.
 It is anticipated that one taxi will be begin service in 2014 and the second taxi will begin service in 2019.
 These taxis will have a capacity of up to 25 people and will operate Monday through Sunday from 9:00 AM to 8:00 PM, May 15th to September 15th (Tirman pers. comm.
 (A)).
 Water taxis of the proposed capacity typically have 150 to 350 horsepower engines, with most vessels utilizing twin diesel engines.
 For the purposes of this analysis, it was assumed that each water taxi would have twin 225 horsepower diesel engines.